 The subject project involves the new construction of Emporia Rail Depot Townhomes, a 52-unit rental community at 307 Reese Street in Emporia, Virginia.
-The project will target family (general-occupancy) households earning up to 40%, 50% and 60% of Area Median Household Income (AMHI) under the Low-Income Housing Tax Credit (LIHTC) program.
-None of the units within the subject development will receive project-based rental assistance.
-The proposed project is expected to be complete by December 2025.
+The project will target family (general occupancy) households earning up to 40%, 50% and 60% of Area Median Household Income (AMHI) under the Low-Income Housing Tax Credit (LIHTC) program.
+While not confirmed at the time of this analysis, it is expected that 10 units will operate with a HUD Section 811 subsidy.
+The proposed project is expected to be complete by July 2026.
 Additional details of the subject development are summarized as follows: